 Swann will undertake a period of research in September-October 2017 at Tokyo Wondersite.
 During this first phase of the project she will begin to work with local residents and artists on what the artist describes as ‘performance tools’, sculptures through which she will explore new visual, aural and somatic domains.

-The processes of encounter and activation will be documented as FEELER develops.
-Over the 12 months following the initial residency, the artist will create an installation and performance structure for final presentation in Japan and Australia in 2018-19.
+The processes of encounter and activation will be documented as I LET MY BODY FALL INTO A RHYTHM develops.
+Over the 12 months following the initial residency, the artist will create an installation and performance structure for final presentation at BUoY Arts Center, Tokyo as part of Australia Now and The Ian Potter Museum of Art, Melbourne in 2018.

 My work is a way of holding on to the world.
 My sculptures and drawings are figurative and modernist in expression, with curved forms, an insistent use of black and a marked surrealist accent.
 In recent years I have been working on performance projects involving composers, instrumentalists and singers, and I am refining the idea of sculptural objects as performance tools.